 I have been playing in a band called Sloan for over 30 years with the same four guys – Jay Ferguson, Patrick Pentland, Andrew Scott and myself.
-(We added Gregory Macdonald as a keyboard player in 2006).
+Gregory Macdonald was added as a keyboard player in 2006.
 We had all been in other bands by the time we came together in early 1991.
-We lived in the small town of Halifax, Nova Scotia so the music alternative/punk music scene was quite small so we had all seen each other perform before we formed.
+At that time we lived in the small town of Halifax, Nova Scotia.
+The music alternative/punk music scene was relatively small so we had all seen each other perform before we formed.

 Who would you consider some of your biggest influences when it comes to your “sound”?

 We have 4 writers who each sing their own songs so it is hard to say exactly what our influences are.
 We all loved My Bloody Valentine when we formed in 1991.
 Patrick and I were really into hardcore punk.
 Patrick and Andrew loved metal as kids.
 Jay and I liked The Beatles.
 Andrew loved the Kinks and Bob Dylan.
 Patrick liked post-punk and Primal Scream.
 Jay liked Prince and the Bee Gees.
 I liked Kiss and Rush as a kid and turned onto hardcore punk in my teens.
 We steal freely (Frehley?) from all of them.

 Explain your creative process.
 Do you have a routine?